Gary Neville: Rasmus Hojlund looks like Erling Haaland in the making

-Rasmus Hojlund became the youngest Premier League player to score in six straight games with a double vs Luton; Sky Sports' Gary Neville says he can some Erling Haaland in the Manchester United striker's style of play
+Rasmus Hojlund became the youngest Premier League player to score in six straight games with a double vs Luton; Sky Sports' Gary Neville says he can see some of Erling Haaland's characteristics in the Manchester United striker's style of play

 Rasmus Hojlund’s power, strength and aggression makes him looks like Erling Haaland in the making, according to Gary Neville.